 4. I’m in a group, should everyone submit recordings?

 Yes.
 Multiple entries enable scientists to ensure there is consistency amongst observations and also help to improve our sampling processes.
 It also helps to observe with others in case you are unsure of a sighting, your buddy can help confirm what you see.

 5. What if I’m not 100% sure I have the right species?

 If you think you have the right species but are a little unsure, record it and leave a message for our scientists in the ‘comments’ section of the data recording page, write: “SPECIES REQUIRES CHECKING”.
 Make sure you submit a good quality photo.
 If you are only 50% or less sure you have the correct species, do not record it but take several photos and send them to the ClimateWatch team on our website for verification.
 When there is an option to select "unsure" for a particular phenophase or behavious, don't be afraid to select "unsure" as a certain unsure is better than an uncertain submitted sighting.
 You could also try to practice recording one species at a time, to become familiar with its behaviours and identification, and moving on to monitor more species once you become confident.

 6. I recorded on the wrong species, how do I delete a sighting?

-You cannot delete a sighting, but you can edit it to be a relevant species.
-Login to your account and select ‘My sightings.’
-Edit the sighting you want to change and change it to a relevant sighting that you made.
+You cannot delete a sighting, but you can edit it to be a relevant species or enter comments in the "Additional comments" section to include "INCORRECT SPECIES PLEASE DELETE".
+Login to your account via the ClimateWatch website and select ‘My sightings’ to make these changes.

 7. I want to see the photo that I uploaded for a sighting, where can I access it?